 Vice president Jenny Mikkelson recommends visiting a different area or concession on a return visit.
 “If a traveler has only explored the Okavango Delta, for example, I’d recommend a safari in the Linyanti, Chobe or Kalahari.”

-Consultant Marsha Carroll also suggests visiting a camp in another season.
+Jenny also suggests visiting a camp in another season.
 “If you’ve traveled in October, revisit your favorite camp in the Okavango Delta in April.
-The weather is still warm, the rains have stopped, the flood waters are arriving and you can visibly see the Okavango Delta come to life before your eyes,” explains Carroll.
+The weather is still warm, the rains have stopped, the flood waters are arriving and you can visibly see the Okavango Delta come to life before your eyes,” she explains.

 Botswana’s world-renowned wildlife, breathtaking landscapes and dramatic seasonal shifts inspire a lifelong connection for our consultants and clients alike.
 Despite six years of travel to numerous continents, consultant Katie Blackstone still describes her recent safari to Botswana as “coming home.”